vimeo/vimeo.php/README.md

 #### Single User Applications

-If you only ever plan on interacting with a single user account feel free to hard code your access tokens into your app.
-This token should follow the spec described under authenticated requests.
+If you only ever plan on interacting with a single user account, feel free to hard code (or preferably configure) your access tokens into your app.

-If this user is also the app owner, you can generate a token on your app page.

 ```php
 $lib->setToken($access_token);